 Your dentist will have you take the prescribed dosage, which is a smaller dose than that prescribed for insomnia, about an hour before your appointment.
 The medication will have a calming effect and will make you drowsy.
 Halcion can also impair your memory.
 If your dentist prescribes Halcion, they will likely tell you to have someone drive you to and from your appointment.

 With intravenous medication, your dentist or the nurse will start an IV in a vein in your hand or arm to inject the medication directly.
 Frequently used medications include midazolam, propofol, ketamine, and dexmedetomidine.
 The dentist uses these drugs when they want to induce a deeper level of sedation.

 While you may still be awake, you will be very relaxed and have less awareness of what is going on.
 Some people do drift off.
 Intravenous medications have more risks associated with them, particularly respiratory depression and lowered blood pressure and heart rate.

 Your dentist will monitor your vital signs when using intravenous medication.
 Dentists who provide intravenous medication as part of their sedation dentistry practice must receive specialized training.

 General anesthesia, where you are completely unconscious, is typically only used in extreme cases.
-For example, if your wisdom teeth are impacted and must be surgically removed or a child is developmentally disabled and unable to have their teeth worked on, your dentist may recommend general anesthesia.
+For example, when wisdom teeth are impacted and need surgical removal.
+Another reason is if a child is developmentally disabled and unable to have their teeth worked on, your dentist may recommend general anesthesia.